galiehadi/Combustion-ServiceAPI/README.md

 # ServiceAPI
+## Overview
-Managing background services with API from Flask
+Managing background services with API from Flask.
+This API handles the background services for Combustion Optimization and for UI backend.

 ## Updates:

-> **Update v1.5.4**
+> **Update v1.3**
 >
-> Removing limit on downloading Recommendation, adding editing description on alarm-history
-> Fixing bugs on alarm-history
+> Adding individual safeguard to show on the UI.
+> Adding the safeguard feature with counter.